Can dogs get high on marijuana? Is weed bad for dogs? What should you do if your dog gets into "someone else's" pot?

 Getting Dogs High for Fun

 It's sad to say that there are people out there getting their pets high and posting videos for laughs.
-Please do not purposely give your pet weed.
+You should never purposely give your pet weed.
 It's neither ethical not entertaining to get an animal high.
 An animal cannot understand the experience and obviously cannot consent to it.
 An animal experiencing a high can become very confused and anxious.
 These dogs may not be able to outwardly display these feelings, but it does not mean they are not suffering.
 Getting pets high is inhumane.
 It's just as wrong getting a small child high.

 Medical Marijuana for Dogs